Consider this from NPRExBulletin | ExBulletin

 Email us at [email protected]

-This episode was produced by Brent Baughman and Gabe O’Connor.
-It was edited by Sami Yenigun, Bilal Qureshi and Patrick Jarenwattananon, with assistance from Wynne Davis.
+This episode was produced by Lee Hale, Brent Baughman, Vincent Acovino and Bilal Qureshi.
+It was edited by Sami Yenigun and Christopher Intagliata with assistance from Wynne Davis.
 Our executive producer is Cara Tallo.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online